 As an SLP who has worked in many settings.
 I can attest to the value of change and honing new skills.
 However, change is always easier when you’re equipped with the right information.

-If you’re making a change to schools, here are ten things to know to help you get started:
+If you’re making a change to schools, here are 10 things to know to help you get started:

-- The federal IDEA law and regulations governs special education and related services to all children with disabilities.
+- The federal Individuals With Disabilities Education Act (IDEA) law and regulations govern special education and related services to all children with disabilities.
 This includes children with speech and communication disorders.
 It is important to understand the law and regulations in order to follow the special education process in schools.

 - IDEA requires that all students who receive special education have an Individual Education Program or IEP.
 The IEP is the blueprint for the services that each child receives and should include a statement of the child’s present level of performance, measurable annual goals, including academic and functional goals that will help the child to benefit from the educational curriculum.